 $ which bash

-If which cannot find the shell, and you are sure that it is installed then you might want to double check the environment path and make sure that the installed folder is in the path.
-The location of the shell executable is all you need for changing the default shell.
+If which cannot find the shell you want to change to, and you are sure that it is installed then you might want to double check the environment path and make sure that the installed folder is in the path.
+The location of the shell executable is all you need to change the default shell.

 Unlike the which command, the whereis command will show you the location of the binary/executable, source and documentation of the command.
 The first path in the output is the location of the shell binary.

 You can see the list all the shells that are installed on your system in the /etc/shells file.
 Use the cat command to print out the contents of this file.
 It lists the binary file location of the installed shells.
 You can change to any of the shell listed here.

 $ cat /etc/shells

 Once you have the location of the new shell, you can change the default for any user as long as you have the root or super user credentials.
 You can use either the usermod or the chsh command to do it.
 You can also do it manually by editing the passwd file.

 usermod is the command used to modify user accounts.
 The -s or –shell option is used specify the default shell for the user.
 Substitute <username> in the above example with the actual username of the user.